mjdamgaard/UP-Web-Project/install.md

 7. Now go to a third terminal and run 'npm start'.
 After a short while, this will open your browser with the website running.
 However, since the database is currently empty, you will get some errors.
 But you should still be able to access the account menu at the top right and create a new user.
 Do so.

-8. Then go to the fourth terminal and run 'node ./update_dir.js ./up_directories/semantic_entities' and log in with the username and password of the account that you just created.
+8. Then go to the fourth terminal and run node ./update_dir.js ./up_directories/semantic_entities

+    and log in with the username and password of the account that you just created.

 9. When logged in type in 'u' (for 'upload') and press Enter.
 This uploads the 'semantic_entities' UP directory to your database.
 After you have done this, also check that the prompt has now turned into 'dir #1>', which means that your new UP directory has the ID of '1' in the database.